 During the year ended December 31, 2022, investing activities used \$3,704,645 of net cash as compared to \$275,346 during the year ended December 31, 2021.
 Net cash used in investing activities during the year ended December 31, 2022 was related to purchase of available-for-sale investments, other investments and the increase in the amounts due from affiliates during the year.
-Net cash used in investing activities during the year ended December 31, 2021 was related to purchase of available-for-sale investments and the purchase of property and equipment during the year, along with amounts due from affiliates of \$2,904,646.
+Net cash used in investing activities during the year ended December 31, 2021 was related to purchase of available-for-sale investments and the increase of available-for-sale investments and the purchase of available-for-sale investments and the purchase of property and equipment during the year, along with amounts due from affiliates of \$2,904,646.